AirshiftMedia/OpenMOS/README.md

 control using MQTT protocol.
 An example use case is the red light control.
 In the future this could be expanded to actual machine controls with protocols like Ember+ (https://github.com/Lawo/ember-plus) or VDCP.

-For more information about the MOS protocol, see https://www.mosprotocol.com This project is not affiliated with MOS Group.
+For more information about the MOS protocol, see https://www.mosprotocol.com This project is not affiliated with MOS Group and will use the word compliance according to the requirements set by the MOS Group.

-When the maturity level reaches early beta, the project shall make available native binaries for Windows, macOS and Linux.
-Dependencies are to be kept as minimal as possible.
+When the maturity level reaches early beta, the project shall make available a Docker image.
+Dependencies are to be kept as minimal as possible, using frameworks that are still maintained and active.

 ## Repository Folder Structure
-- /bin contains the built application binaries
+- /bin contains the locally built application binaries
-- /pkg contaings the Go packages
+- /pkg contains the local Go packages
+- /src contains the Go source files, readme.md explains the folder and package structure
 - /doc contains the technical documentation
 - /res contains the additional resources such as image files
-- /src contains the source code files in xojo_project -format

 ## Latest news

-30/5/2021   Reworking codebase from Xojo to Go because of performance reasons, will take a while
+30/5/2023   Reworking codebase from Xojo to Go because of performance reasons, will take a while